MULTITIP: A full-cycle, multi-methods approach to the Lake Victoria Nile perch fishery

 The MultiTip team

-The MultiTip project team during the project launch and planning meeting held at Heidelberg University, (April 01 2019).
+left: The MultiTip project team during the project launch and planning meeting held at Heidelberg University, and right: the MultiTip project team with stakeholders from Lake Victoria, during the stakeholders workshop at the LVFO secretariat in Jinja, Uganda.